IBM 2991: Methodology

 The machine works by spinning a unit of blood in its centrifuge with various concentrations of saline solution.
 The machine spins the red cells in a circular bag and then uses a hydraulic system to express out saline, plasma, glycerol used in the freezing process, and unwanted plasma proteins.

 The blood is washed in a special, single-use washing kit with a circular bag and five tubing lines branching from a central tube from the circular bag.
 These lines are inserted into the unit of blood to be processed, saline solutions, or an attached waste bag.
 The washed blood can be labeled in the circular bag or transferred into a more traditionally shaped blood storage bag.
-Because the washing process creates an open system, red blood cells washed with this machine expire after 24 hours when kept at 1-6 °C.
+Because the washing process creates an open system, red blood cells washed with this machine expire after 24 hours when kept at 1-6 °C and platelets after 4 hours when kept at 20-24 °C.

 Current use

-The IBM 2991 is still in use today in many blood banks for washing red blood cell units.
 The machine is now manufactured and supported by Terumo BCT and sold as the COBE® 2991 cell Processor.
+It is still in use as of 2025 in blood banks for washing red blood cell units, however Terumo has announced that the machine, and its disposable supplies, is sunsetting by the year 2029.